Accelerated procedure

 Article 79(1) LFIP lays down 7 grounds for referring an application to the accelerated procedure, where the applicant:

-• Has destroyed or disposed of his or her identity or travel document in bad faith in an attempt to prevent determination of his or her identity or nationality;
+- Has destroyed or disposed of their identity or travel document in bad faith in an attempt to prevent determination of their identity or nationality;

 The examination of accelerated procedure criteria under Article 79 LFIP must be carried out by the PDMM during the Registration stage.[1]